AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-03-how-to-set-up-react-typescript-ant-design-less-css-modules-and-eslint.md

 Let's mess up `App.tsx` on purpose to see that in action:

-{% include posts/picture.html img="linting-errors" ext="png" alt="Linting errors in VS Code." %}
+{% include posts/picture.html img="linting-errors" ext="PNG" alt="Linting errors in VS Code." %}

 Go ahead and save the file to automatically fix those errors.